gtw1999/GanXiaoZhou2025/README.md

 # GanXiaoZhou2025

-The MATLAB source code provided herein was employed to generate the phase portraits presented in Section 2 of the paper titled “Stability and Bifurcation Analysis of Resource-Constrained Ecological Systems”.
+The MATLAB source codes provided herein are employed to generate the phase portraits presented in Section 2 of the paper titled “The stability and bifurcation of ecosystems within resource constraint”.